ACCLA Logo

 PRESENTATION

-The presentation was made by Ken Friedman and called "Another Boring Biga".
+Ken Friedman gave a presentation called "Another Boring Biga".
 The presentation was well-received, because it was so well done and had wonderful.
 As is the case with all our presenters, many thanks are due to Ken.

 JULY 2006